github/docs/content/authentication/keeping-your-account-and-data-secure/reviewing-your-ssh-keys.md

 {% data reusables.user-settings.ssh %}
 1. Under "SSH keys", take note of the SSH keys associated with your account.
 For those that you don't recognize, or that are out-of-date, click **Delete**.
 If there are valid SSH keys you'd like to keep, click **Approve**.

-   {% note %}
+   > [!NOTE]

-   **Note:** If you're auditing your SSH keys due to an unsuccessful Git operation, the unverified key that caused the [SSH key audit error](/articles/error-we-re-doing-an-ssh-key-audit) will be highlighted in the list of SSH keys.
+   > If you're auditing your SSH keys due to an unsuccessful Git operation, the unverified key that caused the [SSH key audit error](/articles/error-we-re-doing-an-ssh-key-audit) will be highlighted in the list of SSH keys.

-   {% endnote %}

 1. Open Terminal.